Alfred North Whitehead: God

 Whitehead's idea of God differs from traditional monotheistic notions.
 Perhaps his most famous and pointed criticism of the Christian conception of God is that "the Church gave unto God the attributes which belonged exclusively to Caesar."
 Here, Whitehead is criticizing Christianity for defining God as primarily a divine king who imposes his will on the world, and whose most important attribute is power.
 As opposed to the most widely accepted forms of Christianity, Whitehead emphasized an idea of God that he called "the brief Galilean vision of humility":

-It does not emphasize the ruling Caesar, or the ruthless moralist, or the unmoved mover.
-It dwells upon the tender elements in the world, which slowly and in quietness operates by love; and it finds purpose in the present immediacy of a kingdom not of this world.
-Love neither rules, nor is it unmoved; also it is a little oblivious as to morals.
-It does not look to the future; for it finds its own reward in the immediate present.

 For Whitehead, God is not necessarily tied to religion.
 Rather than springing primarily from religious faith, Whitehead saw God as necessary for his metaphysical system.
 His system required that an order exist among possibilities, an order that allowed for novelty in the world and provided an aim to all entities.
 Whitehead posited that these ordered potentials exist in what he called the primordial nature of God.
 However, Whitehead was also interested in religious experience.
 This led him to reflect more intensively on what he saw as the second nature of God, the consequent nature.
 Whitehead's conception of God as a "dipolar" entity has called for fresh theological thinking.

-The primordial nature he described as "the unlimited conceptual realization of the absolute wealth of potentiality"—i.e., the unlimited possibility of the universe.
+The primordial nature he described as "the unlimited conceptual realization of the absolute wealth of potentiality" – i.e., the unlimited possibility of the universe.
 This primordial nature is eternal and unchanging, providing entities in the universe with possibilities for realization.
 Whitehead also calls this primordial aspect "the lure for feeling, the eternal urge of desire," pulling the entities in the universe toward as-yet unrealized possibilities.

 God's consequent nature, on the other hand, is anything but unchanging; it is God's reception of the world's activity.
 As Whitehead puts it, "[God] saves the world as it passes into the immediacy of his own life.
 It is the judgment of a tenderness which loses nothing that can be saved."
 In other words, God saves and cherishes all experiences forever, and those experiences go on to change the way God interacts with the world.
 In this way, God is really changed by what happens in the world and the wider universe, lending the actions of finite creatures an eternal significance.